 - Promotes Healthy Gastrointestinal System.
-Nutrients in supplemental lupin helps maintain a balanced microbiome by promoting the growth of the beneficial “good” bacteria in our gut (function of prebiotic fiber).
+Nutrients in supplemental lupin help maintain a balanced microbiome by promoting the growth of the beneficial “good” bacteria in our gut (function of prebiotic fiber).
 This may benefit our immune system and prevent disease (x).

 How to Cook Lupini Beans

 Side Effects & Safety Concerns of Lupin Bean Protein Powder

 Individuals allergic to lupin protein powder may encounter nasal congestion, runny nose, itchy and watery eyes, sneezing, and even life-threatening anaphylaxis (x).

 Before lupin beans can be consumed, toxic alkaloids, responsible for their bitter taste, should be removed (x).
 Consumers can brine and pickle the beans themselves or purchase them in that manner (x), (x), (x).